 A coupe miles down the mountain, just after a creek crossing at mile 999, I saw horses on the trail for the first time.
 There was a group of about six, led by a cowboy with two mules in tow, riding to a cabin on a lake.

 Around 2:35, we reached the 1000 mile marker, a significant milestone.
 With 1664.1 miles to go to Manning Park, BC, we’re not yet at the halfway point, but we’ll be getting there soon enough.

 Over the past few days, I’ve been refining the “I’m Dreaming of No Bear Can” song I thought of.
 The 1000 mile marker seemed an appropriate place to record a video of me singing it.

 Shortly after, we ran into a US Forest Service ranger, who was doing some trail maintenance.
 We stopped to talk with him for a short while, before we let him go so we could take a snack break.

 From there, the trail went downhill, crossing the Walker River, and then heading up the mountain on the other side.
 It’s a bit hard to describe, but the mountains definitely started to look different on the way to the river, and especially after crossing it.
-They feel less like the jagged and rocky High Sierra pea is, and more like something else.
+They feel less like the jagged and rocky High Sierra, and more like something else.

 It became cooler and a bit windy after we got to our campsite, around 6:20.
 We cooked our dinners from our tents to block the wind, and then settled off to sleep, with Sonora Pass and warm beds and food waiting for us at Kennedy Meadows North tomorrow.